matthewfritz/bpr-vagrant/README.md

 # BPR Vagrant Machine

-Vagrant development machine to mimic the Yahoo Small Business host and provide a consistent environment between development and production.
+Vagrant development environment to mimic the Yahoo Small Business host and provide a consistent environment between development and production.

-This machine involves both CentOS 6.10 and PHP 5.3.29.
+The web machine involves both CentOS 6.10 and PHP 5.3.29.

 Ensure you get the OS disk image from the [CentOS](#CentOS) portion of the [Requirements section](#Requirements).